Jimmy Garoppolo: 2017 season

 On October 31, 2017, the Patriots traded Garoppolo to the San Francisco 49ers in exchange for the 49ers' second-round pick in the 2018 NFL draft.

-Garoppolo made his 49ers debut on November 26 in the final minute of the 49ers' Week 12 matchup against the Seahawks, taking his first snaps of the season after starter C. J. Beathard suffered a leg and hip injury.
-On his first play as a 49er, Garoppolo rushed for six yards; on the final play of the game, he threw a 10-yard touchdown to Louis Murphy.
-He finished the 24–13 loss completing both pass attempts for 18 yards and the aforementioned touchdown.
+Garoppolo made his 49ers debut in the final minute of the Week 12 matchup against the Seahawks, taking his first snaps of the season after starter C. J. Beathard suffered a leg and hip injury.
+On his first play as a 49er, Garoppolo rushed for six yards, and on the final play of the game, he threw a 10-yard touchdown to Louis Murphy.
+Garoppolo finished the 24–13 loss completing both of his passes for 18 yards and the aforementioned touchdown.

-On November 28, 2017, Garoppolo was named the starter for the 49ers' Week 13 game against the Bears.
-Making his first start for the 49ers on December 3, 2017, Garoppolo finished with 293 passing yards and an interception as the 49ers narrowly won on the road by a score of 15–14.
-In the next game against the Houston Texans, he had 334 passing yards, a touchdown, and an interception during the 26–16 road victory.
-The following week against the Tennessee Titans, Garoppolo recorded a season-high 381 passing yards and a touchdown in a narrow 25–23 victory.
-During a Week 16 44–33 victory over the Jacksonville Jaguars, he had 242 passing yards, two touchdowns, one interception, and his first career rushing touchdown.
-In the regular season finale against the Los Angeles Rams, who were resting most defensive starters to prepare for the playoffs, Garoppolo accumulated 292 passing yards, two touchdowns, and two interceptions in a 34–13 blowout 49ers' win.
+On November 28, 2017, Garoppolo was named the starter for the Week 13 matchup against the Chicago Bears.
+Making his first start for the 49ers, Garoppolo finished the narrow 15–14 victory with 293 passing yards and an interception.
+In the next game against the Houston Texans, he threw for 334 yards, a touchdown, and an interception during the 26–16 road victory.
+The following week against the Tennessee Titans, Garoppolo recorded a season-high 381 passing yards and a touchdown in the narrow 25–23 victory.

+During a Week 16 44–33 victory over the Jacksonville Jaguars, Garoppolo had 242 passing yards, two touchdowns, an interception, and his first career rushing touchdown.
+In the regular season finale against the Los Angeles Rams, who were resting most defensive starters to prepare for the playoffs, Garoppolo threw for 292 yards, two touchdowns, and two interceptions during the 34–13 road victory.
 His victories in Weeks 13–17 gave him a 7–0 record in his first seven starts (including his two starts for New England), making Garoppolo the first quarterback to do so since Ben Roethlisberger accomplished the same feat in 2004.
 With Garoppolo under center, the 49ers scored on 62 percent of their offensive drives, 11 percent more than the second-place Patriots.
 For perspective, NFL teams scored on 35 percent of their drives in 2017, and the 49ers scored on just 29 percent of their 2017 drives without Garoppolo.
-Garoppolo finished the 2017 season with 1,560 passing yards for seven touchdowns and five interceptions to go along with 11 rushing yards and a touchdown.
+Garoppolo finished the 2017 season with 1,560 passing yards, seven touchdowns, and five interceptions to go along with 11 rushing yards and a touchdown in six games and five starts.